chazu/ruby-pocketmod/README.md

 Pocketmod should calculate position of each panel Pocketmod should draw each panel to the pdf
-Pocketmod should calculate rotation of each panel
+Pocketmod should calculate rotation of each panel Expose drawing context for panel as part of gem API